More than just a vineyard...

 High in Tasmania’s Derwent Valley, hidden at the end of a winding dirt road, lies a place that is shimmering with life.
 Playing witness each year to a dance-like ritual between warm days and cool nights, Meadowbank produces fruit of a near ethereal quality – a quality that almost never was.

-For when Gerald Ellis started planting vines on his sheep farm in 1976, conventional wisdom said you couldn’t grow grapes in the cold wilderness of Tasmania.
-Too wild, too unpredictable, too ‘at the edge of the world’ – “it can’t be done“, they said.
+For when Gerald Ellis started planting vines on his sheep farm in 1976, conventional wisdom said you couldn’t grow grapes in the cold wilderness of southern Tasmania.
+Too wild, too unpredictable, too ‘at the edge of the world’ – “it can’t be done“.
 They would have been right, except for the fact that he did.

-And so we jump back to the future, as Gerald’s daughter, Mardi Ellis, now carries the torch as a custodian of Meadowbank for future generations, under the watchful and loving eyes of her parents, Gerald and Sue.
+And so we jump back to the future, as Gerald’s daughter, Mardi Ellis, carries the torch as a custodian of Meadowbank for future generations, under the watchful and loving eyes of her parents, Gerald and Sue.
 Add to this the arrival of celebrated winemaker, Peter Dredge – part artist, part scientist, total legend – and the best of our vineyard now finds its way into the wines that bear the Meadowbank name.